wealdtech/ethdo/README.md

 A command-line tool for managing common tasks in Ethereum 2.

-** Please note that this library uses standards that are not yet final, and as such may result in changes that alter public and private keys.
-Do not use this library for production use just yet **
+**Please note that this tool and its underlying libraries have not yet undergone a security audit; use at your own risk.**

 ## Table of Contents